Skip to main content

 You don’t need to do anything.
 As you chat:

-1. Extraction - The system identifies entities mentioned in your conversations
+1. Recognition - The system identifies entities mentioned in your conversations

 2. Classification - Each entity is typed (person, company, technology, etc.)